yc2839/PUI2016_yc2839/HW4_yc2839/README.md

 Assignment 3

-I tried to reproduce the figure of the employ project, but I was stopped by the 'count_nonzero' did not defined warming.
+I tried to reproduce the figure of the employ project, but I was stopped by the 'count_nonzero' did not defined warming (oh, this was in assignment 4).
 Luckily, Federica helped to solve the problem by changing some of the codes.
 Then, it worked!
 I just could not figure out the chi-squared test in terms of python scripts, so I calculated it by a calculator.

 Assignment 4